Left Behind: Surviving Suicide – Entry One

 A slow feeling of unease made its way to the creases of Durston’s eyes.
 “What did my father say about the housing arrangements?”

-True to his aunt’s words and his father’s decision not to further interfere, at least on this matter, Timothy Durston was given a small but single residential room.
+Timothy unlocked the door to his quarters, the single bed and modest furnishings a testament to his father’s resolve to let him find his own path.
 The Cleric’s themselves didn’t monitor the running of the dorms in which they used to house those stationed within the Capital, instead choosing to contract a third party in the city.
 By only placing high ranking officials within the temple’s walls, the grounds were kept from the cluttering of additional architecture.
 Further separation from home and work also added to a more respected and professional atmosphere in the day-to-day running.

 A week’s time passed since Durston’s arrival to the Capital, his dorm life shared with the residents of 28 other Clerics.
 Though being assigned to the temple, Durston was still considered green with a low rank position, hence over an hour of his day was spent traveling between the two.
 Ambitious faces hidden behind smiles greeted him regularly, consequences of a powerful and respected father.
 These social ambushes were something Timothy grew up with and trained to tolerate.